awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 ![\[Replace main table: Disassociate\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/routing-Route_Replace_Main_Disassociate-diagram.png)

-### Gateway Route Tables<a name="gateway-route-table"></a>
+### Gateway route tables<a name="gateway-route-table"></a>

 You can associate a route table with an internet gateway or a virtual private gateway\.
 When a route table is associated with a gateway, it's referred to as a *gateway route table*\.
 You can create a gateway route table for fine\-grain control over the routing path of traffic entering your VPC\.
-For example, you can intercept the traffic that enters your VPC through an internet gateway by redirecting that traffic to a security appliance in your VPC\.
+For example, you can intercept the traffic that enters your VPC through an internet gateway by redirecting that traffic to a middlebox appliance \(such as a security appliance\) in your VPC\.

-A gateway route table supports routes where the target is `local` \(the default local route\) or an elastic network interface \(network interface\) in your VPC\.
+A gateway route table supports routes where the target is `local` \(the default local route\) or an elastic network interface \(network interface\) in your VPC that's attached to your middlebox appliance\.
 When the target is a network interface, the following destinations are allowed:
 + The entire IPv4 or IPv6 CIDR block of your VPC\.
 In this case, you replace the target of the default local route\.
 + The entire IPv4 or IPv6 CIDR block of a subnet in your VPC\.
 This is a more specific route than the default local route\.

 If you change the target of the local route in a gateway route table to a network interface in your VPC, you can later restore it to the default `local` target\.
-For more information, see [Replacing and Restoring the Target for a Local Route](WorkWithRouteTables.md#replace-local-route-target)\.
+For more information, see [Replacing and restoring the target for a local route](WorkWithRouteTables.md#replace-local-route-target)\.

 You cannot add routes to any CIDR blocks outside of the ranges in your VPC, including ranges larger than the individual VPC CIDR blocks\.
 You cannot specify any other types of targets\.